Aviva Car Insurance Review

 What policies does Aviva offer?

-Aviva’s car insurance offering includes the standard fully comprehensive cover, alongside more specialist insurance such as learner car insurance, short-term and third party, fire and theft options.
+Aviva’s car insurance offering includes the standard fully comprehensive cover, alongside more specialist insurance such as learner car insurance, short-term insurance and third party, fire and theft options.
 You’ll find multi-car cover and discounts available too – handy if you’re a multi-car household.
 If you take out full comprehensive cover, Aviva’s policy includes a few handy extras – such as uninsured driver cover, personal belongings cover and recovery transport.
 If you’re looking for a more robust policy, you’ll need to tack on a few extras though.
 And this is where things could get pricey.
 Policy staples elsewhere, such as a courtesy car, protected no claims and motor legal are all chargeable additions.

 Aviva’s car insurance is rated 5 Star by Defaqto, with Which? customers giving the policy a score of 70%.
 This placed Aviva with a ranking of 12th out of 31 car insurers in the magazine’s July 2017 survey.